3 Best Practices for a Great B2B Resource Center

 Person using a magnifying glass to view files.

 Do you need a resource center to house all of them?
-Not a bad idea.
-While resources are always best served to your customers in context—as part of the primary content experience on a specific web page, for example—resource centers can be helpful as a secondary access point to information on a specific topic or product.
+Most likely.
+While resources are always best served to your customers in context—as part of the primary content experience on a specific web page, for example—resource centers can serve as a secondary access point to information on a specific topic or product.

-If you decide to create a resource center, it can be tempting to just toss all that content into a basic online repository and call it a day—but hold on!
-Resource centers must be developed with careful attention to information architecture, taxonomy, and user experience (UX) best practices.
+If you decide to build a resource center, it can be tempting to just toss all that content into a basic online repository and call it a day—but hold on.
+Resource center creation requires careful attention to information architecture, taxonomy, and user experience (UX) best practices.
 In a disorganized and hard-to-navigate resource center, critical documents may never get found and read, causing customers to click away in frustration.

 Here are three best practices to follow when developing your B2B resource center, along with resource library examples for inspiration.